core

 get_scans Link

-Get the list of Scan
+Get a list of Scan

 instances defined in the local database, possibly filtered using a query